Policies & Procedures

 A score of “1” indicates that a student should take either MT1100 – Introduction to Quantitative Reasoning, or MT1020 - College Algebra.
 If a student needs an additional class or classes in mathematics such as statistics, s/he should take MT1020 – College Algebra.

-A score of "9" indicates that the student has sucessfully passed the mathematics proficiency exam and has satisfied the general mathematics requirement.
+A score of "9" indicates that the student has successfully passed the mathematics proficiency exam and has satisfied the general mathematics requirement.

 There may be additional mathematics requirements depending on the major.
 For example, many majors such as psychology, sociology, and the sciences require a course in statistics.
 If there are any questions, please contact the academic advisor or the advising office in Pathways.